kiba/Writings/for_science/chp25_political_uncertainity.md

 Juri at once stood up, making her way toward the exit.
 ***

-Juri was weary, at once the idea of hidden immortals, and at the idea of incriminating someone who's not an immortal.
+Juri was weary, both at the idea of hidden immortals, and at the idea of incriminating someone who's not an immortal.
 Ultimately, however, the politicians of Sidonia decided not to initiate a purge of the military, trusting that they had accounted for all immortals.

 There was one exception, however.